Aiven-Open/klaw/CONTRIBUTING.md

 Whether it's a bug report, new feature, correction, or additional documentation, we greatly value feedback and contributions from our community.

 Please read through this document before submitting any issues or pull requests.
-This ensures all parties have all necessary information to respond to your bug report or contribution.
+This ensures all parties have all the necessary information to respond to your bug report or contribution.

 ## ❤️ Code of Conduct